aa-fisk/LL_paper/LL_project.md

 ## Next steps
 - Version control writing and code (separate repos?) - done 2023-11-22
 - Get tex file to compile - done 2023-11-22
-- Produce figures using current code
+- Produce figures using current code - Done 2024-02-07

 ## Scripts to use